chipbaber/apex_textdemo/comments.md

 - Name the region, then set the type to comments.
 ![](assets/2023-09-22-14-38-31.png)

 - Set the source table and the where clause.
 In our example each row in the table will represent a player ID.
 The where clause will filter to just the comments on that player.
+Please note the P5 variable passing in could change based on your page number for your modular form.
 ![](assets/2023-09-22-14-40-51.png)

 - Click on the attributes tab.
 Then set the comment text, user name and date fields.